ubc-library-rc/creating-xml-files-in-oxygen/content/oxygen.md

   Complete solution:
   https://github.com/ubc-library-rc/creating-xml-files-in-oxygen/blob/main/OSCAR.xml

-Congratulation!
+Congratulations!
 You successfully created your first xml file!
 There are so many more things to explore about xml and text tncoding.
 Get inspired in the "Resources" Section!